A Tunable Loss Function for Robust Classification: Calibration, Landscape, and Generalization: Introduction

+Understanding the generalization capabilities of learning algorithms stands as one of the key problems in theoretical machine learning.
+A classical approach to this problem consists in deriving algorithm independent generalization bounds, mainly relying on the notion of Rademacher complexity \cite[Ch.~26]{shalev2014understanding}.
+A recent line of research, initiated by the works of Russo and Zou \cite{russo2020how} and Xu and Raginsky \cite{xu2017information}, aims to improve generalization bounds by considering the statistical dependency between the input and the output of a given learning algorithm.
+While there are many extensions and refinements, e.g., \cite{lopez2018generalization,wang2019information,bu2020tightening,steinke2020reasoning,esposito2021generalization,galvez2021tighter,neu2021information}, these results are inherently algorithm dependent which makes them hard to instantiate and obfuscates the role of the loss function.
+Hence, in this work we rely on classical Rademacher complexity tools to provide algorithm independent generalization bounds that lead to the asymptotic optimality of $\alpha$-loss w.r.t.\ the 0-1 loss.

-There are a few proposed tunable loss functions for the classification setting in the literature~\cite{wang2019symmetric,amid2019robust,nguyen2013algorithms}.
+There are a few proposed tunable loss functions for the classification setting in the literature~\cite{wang2019symmetric,amid2019robust,nguyen2013algorithms,li2021tilted}.
 Notably, the symmetric cross entropy loss introduced by Wang \textit{et al.} in~\cite{wang2019symmetric} proposes the tunable linear combination of the usual cross entropy loss with the so-called reverse cross entropy loss, which essentially reverses the roles of the one-hot encoded labels and soft prediction of the model.
 Wang \textit{et al.} report gains under symmetric and asymmetric noisy labels, particularly in the very high noise regime.
 Another approach introduced by Amid \textit{et al.} in~\cite{amid2019robust} is a bi-tempered logistic loss, which is based on Bregman divergences.
-As the name suggests, the bi-tempered logistic loss depends on two temperature hyperparameters, which Amid \textit{et al.} show improves over vanilla cross-entropy loss again on noisy data.
-This work is similar to the two above approaches in the sense of suggesting a possible generalization of log-loss for the machine learning setting of classification.
-Nonetheless, the main distinctions that differentiate this work from related work are that $\alpha$-loss has a fundamental relationship to the Arimoto conditional entropy, continuously interpolates between the exponential, log, and $0$-$1$ losses, and provides robustness to noisy labels \textit{and} sensitivity to imbalanced classes.
+As the name suggests, the bi-tempered logistic loss depends on two temperature hyperparameters, which Amid \textit{et al.} show improvements over vanilla cross-entropy loss again on noisy data.
+Recently, Li \textit{et al.} introduced tilted empirical risk minimization~\cite{li2021tilted}, a framework which parametrically generalizes empirical risk minimization using a log-exponential transformation to induce fairness or robustness in the model.
+Contrasting with this work, we note that our study is exclusively focused on $\alpha$-loss acting within empirical risk minimization.

+Summing up, the main distinctions that differentiate this work from related work are that $\alpha$-loss has a fundamental relationship to the Arimoto conditional entropy, continuously interpolates between the exponential, log, and $0$-$1$ losses, and provides robustness to noisy labels \textit{and} sensitivity to imbalanced classes.
+Lastly, we remark that $\alpha$-loss has also been recently investigated in the context of generative adversarial networks~\cite{kurri2021realizing} and boosting~\cite{nock2021properly}.